United States Army Central

 The United States Army Central, formerly the Third United States Army, commonly referred to as the Third Army and as ARCENT, is a military formation of the United States Army that saw service in World War I and World War II, in the 1991 Gulf War, and in the coalition occupation of Iraq.
 It is best known for its campaigns in World War II under the command of General George S. Patton.

 The Third Army is headquartered at Shaw Air Force Base, South Carolina with a forward element at Camp Arifjan, Kuwait.
-It serves as the echelon above corps for the Army component of CENTCOM, US Central Command, whose area of responsibility (AOR) includes Southwest Asia, some 20 countries of the world, in Africa, Asia, and the Persian Gulf.
+It serves as the echelon above corps for the Army component of CENTCOM, whose area of responsibility (AOR) includes Southwest Asia, around 20 countries of the world, in Africa, Asia, and the Persian Gulf.

-Activation and World War I
+World War I

-The Third United States Army was first activated as a formation during the First World War on 7 November 1918, at Chaumont, France, when the General Headquarters of the American Expeditionary Forces (AEF) issued General Order 198 organizing the Third Army and announcing its headquarters staff.
+The Third United States Army was first activated during the First World War on 7 November 1918, at Chaumont, France, when the General Headquarters of the American Expeditionary Forces (AEF) issued General Order 198 organizing the Third Army and announcing its headquarters staff.
 On the 15th, four days after the Armistice with Germany, Major General Joseph T. Dickman assumed command and issued Third Army General Order No. 1.
-The Third Army consisted of three corps (III, Maj.
-Gen. John L. Hines; IV, Maj.
-Gen. Charles Henry Muir; and VII, Maj.
-Gen. William G. Haan) and seven divisions.
+The Third Army consisted of three corps (III Corps, Major General John L. Hines; IV Corps, Major General Charles Henry Muir; and VII Corps, Major General William G. Haan) and seven divisions.

 First mission

-On 15 November 1918, Major General Dickman was given the mission to move quickly and by any means into Central Germany on occupation duties.
+On 15 November 1918, Major General Dickman was given the mission to move quickly and by any means into the Rhineland on occupation duties.
 He was to disarm and disband German forces as ordered by General John J. Pershing, commander of the AEF.

-The march into Germany for occupation duty was begun on 17 November 1918.
-By 15 December the Third Army Headquarters at Mayen opened at Coblenz.
-Two days later, on 17 December 1918, the Coblenz bridgehead, consisting of a pontoon bridge and three railroad bridges across the Rhine, had been established.
+The march into the Rhineland for occupation duty was begun on 17 November 1918.
+By 15 December the Third Army Headquarters at Mayen opened at Koblenz.
+Two days later, on 17 December 1918, the Koblenz bridgehead, consisting of a pontoon bridge and three railroad bridges across the Rhine, had been established.

 Third Army troops had encountered no hostile act of any sort.
 In the occupied area, both food and coal supplies were sufficient.
 The crossing of the Rhine by the front line divisions was effected in good time and without confusion.
 Troops, upon crossing the Rhine and reaching their assigned areas, were billeted preparatory to occupying selected positions for defense.
 The strength of the Third Army as of 19 December, the date the bridgehead occupation was completed, was 9,638 officers and 221,070 enlisted men.